NEWME0/Project-IGI/readme.md

 - `backup` - First version (doesn't work but has many igi related resources)

+### Third party tools
+In folder `third party tools` can be found tools from other developers.

+- `gconv` - original game converter distributed by I.G.I 2 developers.
+  Command line tool that run `.qsc` scripts.

+- `wav2wav` - InnerLoop to Waveform converter developed by `guru1@bk.ru.
+  This tool also can decode sound files encoded using ADPCM.

 ## Usage
 ```
 # Counts - scan directory and count extensions